19hours/sg-statutes/Acts/Evidence Act.md

 23\.
 In civil cases, no admission is relevant if it is made either upon an express condition that evidence of it is not to be given, or under circumstances from which the court can infer that the parties agreed together that evidence of it should not be given.

-Explanation.—Nothing in this section shall be taken to exempt any advocate or solicitor from giving evidence of any matter of which he may be compelled to give evidence under section 128.
+Explanation—Nothing in this section shall be taken to exempt any advocate or solicitor from giving evidence of any matter of which he may be compelled to give evidence under section 128(1).

 24\.
 [Repealed by Act 15/2010 wef 02/01/2011]